aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 1. On the Select Template screen, click **Next**.

-2. On the **Specify Details** page, Type a name for the stack such as **AlarmStack**, provide the email address where you want to receive notifications, and the enter name of the log group name that you used when you configured CloudTrail log file delivery to CloudWatch Logs.
+2. On the **Specify Details** page, provide the email address where you want to receive notifications, and the enter name of the log group name that you used when you configured CloudTrail log file delivery to CloudWatch Logs.

 3. Click **Next**.